-- 2.42 To inform the underlying principles, vision and objectives of the Neighbourhood Plan, it is helpful to consider the opportunities and challenges it is seeking to address.
+- 2.44 To inform the underlying Principles, Vision and Objectives of the Neighbourhood Plan, it is helpful to consider the opportunities and challenges it is seeking to address.
 In summary these are: - The area will be subject to significant housing growth in the coming years.
-Additional housebuilding will need to be designed and sited in a way that protects the rural setting and historic character of the area, focussing on the town of Tiverton itself - A shortage of adequately sized affordable homes, particularly for couples and young families exists in the parish.
-Homelessness, including young persons, is also high compared to the national average and there is a general lack of both temporary accommodation and lower cost rental housing. - There is a need to revitalise Tiverton's historic town centre to make sure it is vibrant and continues to attract businesses, residents and visitors.
+Additional housebuilding will need to be designed and sited in a way that protects the rural setting and historic character of the area, focussing on the town of Tiverton itself. - A shortage of adequately sized affordable homes, particularly for couples and young families exists in the parish.
+Homelessness, including young persons, is also high compared to the national average and there is a general lack of both temporary accommodation and lower cost rental housing.

+&lt;sup>7 Lower Super Output Areas (LSOAs) are a sub-ward geography averaging approximately 1500 people

+- There is a need to revitalise Tiverton's historic town centre to make sure it is vibrant and continues to attract businesses, residents and visitors.
 This includes maintaining the public realm and general upkeep of properties. - Being located on the River Exe, Tiverton is well-placed to capitalise on tourism, with good access to transport links and a range of both natural and historic attractions to entice visitors.
-It will be important to provide an attractive mix of facilities for visitors in a way that encourages longer-stay visits in a sustainable way.

-6 Lower Super Output Areas (LSOAs) are a sub-ward geography averaging approximately 1500 people

-- Pedestrian and cycle connectivity within the town and to the nearby smaller hamlets - and in particular to the Eastern Urban Extension - is restricted and needs to be improved, if car usage and its associated issues are to be reduced. - Whilst the existing provision of leisure and recreational facilities is good, there are pockets where either access or quality is inadequate and needs addressing.
+It will be important to provide an attractive mix of facilities for visitors in a way that encourages longer-stay visits in a sustainable way. - Pedestrian and cycle connectivity within the town and to the nearby smaller hamlets - and in particular to the Eastern Urban Extension - is restricted and needs to be improved, if car usage and its associated issues are to be reduced. - Whilst the existing provision of leisure and recreational facilities is good, there are pockets where either access or quality is inadequate and needs addressing.
 It will be important to ensure that provision is adequate to serve the population as it continues to grow. - There is a lack of community facilities compared with the growth in housing over the years and this will continue to be a challenge as further housing is delivered in the future. - Employers have stated there is a lack of starter units and low cost, flexible workspaces.
 The amount of office space in the area too is dwindling.
 Providing employment spaces will encourage fewer local residents to commute out for work.
 In addition, there may be opportunities to attract more high value-added jobs including the fast-growing technology sector which will retain a greater proportion of the most able school leavers and graduates in the area. - The future planning of Tiverton provides a valuable opportunity to contribute to the mitigation of climate change, an issue of great importance to many residents.
 This will include exploring innovative ways to design housing to reduce the carbon footprint, identifying ways to generate sustainable energy at a local level, considering the future role of agriculture in the parish and encouraging sustainable modes of transport.